Cubical model categories and quasi-categories: Homotopy theory of cubical sets

 \subsection{The Reedy model structure on cocubical objects}

-In this subsection and until the end of this section, what we describe holds in the category of reduced cubical sets and in the category of cubical sets with connections.
+In this subsection and until the end of this section (except the last subsection "Cubical sets with connections and cubical sets"), what we describe holds in the category of precubical sets and in the category of cubical sets with connections.
 Therefore, we will not use the indices $c$ or $r$ but use the notation $\square$ and talk about cubical sets.